Boshen/Boshen/README.md

   </picture>
 </p>

 Hello!
-My name is Boshen and I am currently developing [Oxc](https://github.com/Boshen/oxc), a collection of high-performance tools for JavaScript and TypeScript.
+My name is Boshen and I am currently developing [Oxc](https://oxc.rs), a collection of high-performance tools for JavaScript and TypeScript.

-Oxc is a MIT licensed open source project and completely free to use.
+Oxc is an MIT licensed open source project and completely free to use.

 Your [sponsorship](https://github.com/sponsors/Boshen) will help the sustainability of the project.